Admiral of the fleet: Usage in specific countries

 Ambiguity exists when translating the French amiral into English (into admiral of the fleet or admiral).
 A French title of amiral de la flotte, outranking a full admiral was created in 1939 for Darlan, who was the only person in French history to hold that title.
 Amiral de la flotte became a rank in 1942, when Darlan was commander in chief of the military forces of the Vichy Regime.
 The rank of Amiral de la flotte was still mentioned in French laws in 1957.

 NATO code

-While the rank of admiral of the fleet/fleet admiral is used in most of NATO countries, it is ranked differently depending on the country.
+While the rank of admiral of the fleet/fleet admiral is used in some of NATO countries, it is ranked differently depending on the country.